 The New York Foundation will have a limited amount of funding for small grants.
 Only current grantees are eligible.
 Small grants can be made anytime during the year and should be requested on an as-needed basis to cover unanticipated costs.
-Given the limited resources in this pool, we will not be able to make more than one small grant to an organization in 2016.

 What will the small grants cover?

 Grants to hire consultants to assist with fundraising, media and communications, special event planning, technology assistance, community mapping, board development, and other organizational infrastructure projects.

 Organizations have used these grants to: